hxnyk/BLM-resources/README.md

 # [BLM-resources](https://www.blm-resources.com/index.html)

+`BLM-resources` was built since we were seeing a wealth of information and tips on Twitter in regards to the Black Lives Matter protests.
+While those are great and amazing, there's a couple problems at hand:

+1. It's hard to categorize, search, or filter those brilliant bits of information.
+Unless you have some sort of system already in place, it's fairly easy to lose track of information.
+2. There's _a lot_ of disinformation and misinformation going on.
+That's not always the easiest to figure out right away so we're hoping links and resources here become somewhat of a source of information.

+---

 ### Dev notes

-This UI is built with vanilla html/css/js since we're looking to optimize performance.
+This user interface is built with vanilla html/css/js since we're looking to optimize performance.
 We imagined that the audience would mostly view this on mobile devices with varying amount of processing & data.

 ---